Skip to main content

 Paint Mode

 In Paint Mode, touches draw white strokes on a black background.
+Multi-touch painting is supported -- each simultaneous finger creates its own separate painting path, which is useful for verifying multi-touch behavior.
 This makes it easy to check:

 • Continuous drags (no gaps)